a.k.a. The Shoebox Project

 Wrap each gift in white paper (or use reverse side of colored gift wrap) and a white ribbon or bow.
 In one corner, indicate if the gift is for a man or woman, teen boy or teen girl, and if the gift is for a child please indicate gender and age.
 For clothing, indicate size.

-Gifts may be brought to Central Union Church in Honolulu during office hours Monday through Friday, November 28-December 9, or bring them to Central Union Church for the White Gifts Pageant on Sunday, December 11, at 9:00 a.m.
-The gifts will be picked up that afternoon by the agencies to be distributed in time for Christmas.
+Gifts may be brought to Central Union Church in Honolulu during office hours Monday through Friday, before White Gifts Sunday (date to be announced later),or bring them to Central Union Church for the White Gifts Pageant at 9:00 a.m.
+The gifts will be picked up that day by the agencies to be distributed in time for Christmas.